Last updated June 3, 2024.

 This makes it beneficial for any condition with a stress-related component.

-Since 90% of doctors’ visits are for stress-related complaints, this covers a lot of territory!
+Since an estimated 90% of doctors’ visits are for stress-related complaints, this covers a lot of territory!

 Progressive muscle relaxation has been proven to help the following common mental and physical health complaints.